manabshy/manabshy/README.md

 - 🌱 I’m currently working on TypeScript,Python,GraphQL,React,Angular,Node,Javascript
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2025 Goals: Functional programming, Python
+- 🥅 2025 Goals: Functional programming, Generative AI
 - ⚡ Fun fact: I'm passionate about training in the Gym and have a strong love for high-performance cars.
 ### Connect with me: